Performance of the ISS-CREAM calorimeter in a calibration beam test: Conclusion

 The tungsten scintillating-fiber calorimeter for the ISS-CREAM was calibrated with electron beams at CERN.
 The calibration factors of the total 1000 fiber ribbons were estimated by comparing the deposits in the Monte Carlo simulation to the beam response of each ribbon.

 In addition to that, we implemented scans of electron and pion energies, angle and high-voltage scans for a 150 GeV electron beam to characterize its energy response.
 The instrument was exposed to 50, 75, 100, 125, 150 and 175 GeV electrons to characterize the energy response of the calorimeter, and it was also exposed to pions with 250, 300 and 350 GeV.
 In high-voltage scan, we reconstructed the energy deposits with the HV gain corrections in the range of 4 kV to 10.5 kV, while in angle scan, the measurement of electron beam at a fixed energy of 150 GeV was performed with incident beam angles of $\rm 0^\circ$, $\rm 30^\circ$, and $\rm 45^\circ$.
-For all the scans, the attenuation effect due to the hit positions on fiber ribbons was corrected.
+For all the scans, the attenuation effect due to the hit positions on the fiber ribbons was corrected.

-It was confirmed that the energy responses are linear for electron beams with a energy range from 50 GeV to 175 GeV and pion beams with an energy range from 250 GeV to 350 GeV.
-These were available beams for the detector calibration at CERN, but the linearity of measurement energy range can be further validated with the heavy-ion beam test and MC simulation results (see \cite{seo18,seo19}).
+It was confirmed that the energy responses are linear for electron beams with an energy range from 50 GeV to 175 GeV and pion beams with an energy range from 250 GeV to 350 GeV.
+These were available beams for the detector calibration at CERN and the linearity of measurement energy range was validated with a heavy-ion beam test (see \cite{seo23,seo24}) and MC simulation results up to 1000 TeV (see \cite{seo18,seo25,seo19}).

 The energy resolution and the ratio of deposited to incident energy in the calorimeter were found to be consistent with that of the previous balloon-borne CREAM calorimeters.
 For the electron beam, the energy response slope with increasing incident beam energy is found to be $\rm 5.74~MeV/GeV$, and the energy resolution approaches $\rm 6.4\%$ at 150 GeV.
 For the pion beam, the slope of energy deposit in the calorimeter versus incident energy is found to be $\rm 1.92~MeV/GeV$, and the resolution, which is independent of the incident energy, is found to be $\rm 47.8\%$.
 The results of this paper are being used for flight data analysis.